Skip to main content

 How much down payment do I need for a hotel in Canada?

-Commonly 30–40% or more, because hospitality is an operationally intensive, business-dependent asset.
-The figure depends on performance, flag, and your experience.
+Commonly 30–45% or more, because hospitality is an operationally intensive, business-dependent asset.
+The exact figure depends on the property's performance, whether it carries a flag, the market, and your experience as an operator.

 What is RevPAR and why does it matter?

-Revenue per available room (occupancy × ADR) — the headline measure of a hotel's performance.
-Lenders use it to gauge income strength and the property's debt-service capacity.
+RevPAR (revenue per available room) is ADR multiplied by occupancy — the headline measure of a hotel's performance.
+Lenders use the multi-year RevPAR trend to gauge income strength and the property's ability to service debt.

-Often — a recognized flag brings demand, systems, and standards lenders view as stabilizing, which can improve terms versus an independent.
+Often, yes.
+A recognized flag brings demand, a reservation system, and enforced standards that lenders view as stabilizing, which can improve leverage and pricing versus an independent — though it comes with franchise fees and periodic property improvement plans.

 Do I need hotel experience to get financing?

 It helps significantly.
-Lenders favour experienced operators or a credible management plan, given how much performance depends on operations.
+Lenders favour experienced operators or a credible third-party management agreement, given how much of a hotel's income depends on day-to-day operations.

 MS